 Antibody come from

-Synthetic peptide corresponding to 10aa near the center of the Hemagglutinin protein.
+Synthetic peptide corresponding to 15aa in the N-terminus of the Hemagglutinin protein._x000B_

 Provided as solution in phosphate buffered saline with 0.02% sodium azide.
 Purified